aws-samples/aws-modernization-with-sysdig/content/_index.md

  - Infrastructure Runtime security

-## Objectives
+## Learning Objectives

-The objective of this workshop is to familiarize users with the installation, configuration and usage of the following Sysdig security tools specific to AWS:
+The learning objectives of this workshop is to familiarize users with the installation, configuration, and usage of the following Sysdig security tools specific to AWS:

  - Amazon ECR image scanning